How to apply for a credit card and get approved

 What to consider when choosing a credit card

-Each card also comes with its own terms and conditions, including fees, offers, benefits and interest rates.
+Each card also comes with terms and conditions, including fees, offers, benefits and interest rates.
 Here are some aspects you should consider:

 - Do you mind paying an annual fee?
 Check to see if the card you’re interested in has an annual fee and think about whether the annual fee would be worth it to you.
 For example, many rewards cards have an annual fee attached to them, typically varying from $95 to $550 per year.
 Will you be able to earn enough rewards on your card to offset the fee?